 Agile Transformation is most of all learning journey

 For measurement of the success in our agile transformation, we can try to find measures, which shows us how the organization progress along the transformation journey.
 There are the leading and lagging indicators, which we can define and observe.
 The leading indicators will enable us to measure what we do, or how much we apply some activity.
-Lagging indicators will tell us about how the organization responds to the changes.
-Note, an organization is the complex adaptive system, therefore there is mostly not known the direct correlation between our actions and the response of the system upfront.
+Lagging indicators, however, will tell us about how the organization responds to the changes.
+Note, an organization is the complex adaptive system.
+Therefore, there is mostly not known the direct correlation between our actions and the response of the system upfront.

-At the organizational level, it is perfectly ok to monitor business results, revenue, profit or number of the new customers.
-These, however, tells us just little about how the organization changes.
-Therefore I propose to add measurements to see the number of innovations or improvements we were able to implement, and their consequent impact.
-Further, it makes sense to measure transformational changes in each quadrant of the agile transformation model.
+Further, at the organizational level, it is perfectly ok to monitor business results, revenue, profit or number of the new customers.
+However, this tells us just little about how the organization changes.
+Which is why I propose to add measurements to see the number of innovations or improvements we were able to implement, and their consequent impact.
+Moreover, it makes sense to measure transformational changes in each quadrant of the agile transformation model.

 This is the most crucial parameter of the entire transformation.
 We can monitor, how many people from all employees are already involved with the change and how their engagement changes.
 Do people have the possibility to decide or they still need approvals?
 And do they use their empowerment toward the good of the organization?
 One of the indicators here could be the number of unsolicited ideas for improvements that people bring to the table.
 Does the company have an organizational structure designed the way it supports engagement?
 What is the alignment of people behavior and company culture?